lilactown/pyramid/README.md

 ## Project status

-While feature complete, it has not been used in production yet.
+Pyramid has been used in production and it's core API is very stable.

+Experiments are still on going in `pyramid.query` to provide datomic-style datalog query capabilities for maps.

 ## Usage